tim-pushor/tim-pushor/README.md

 - Quake!
 - Health and fitness
 - Playing guitar - badly

-- Waiting (patiently) for a modern Quake remake in the spirit of Quake 1!
+*Hey, Bethesda, how about a new new Quake release in the spirit of the original Lovecraftian style Quake :pray:*